dalmo1991/superflexPy/doc/components.rst

    :align: center

 A node can include routing functions that delay the fluxes.
-As shown in the picture, two types of routing are possible:
+As shown in the schematic, two types of routing are possible:

 - internal routing;

 - external routing.

-A typical usage of these routing functions, in semi-distributed hydrological modelling, is to represent delays due to the routing of fluxes across the catchment to the river network (internal routing) and/or the delay that derives from the routing of the fluxes within the river network (external routing), from the outlets of the present node to the inlet of the downstream node.
+A typical usage of these routing functions in semi-distributed hydrological modelling is as follows.
+Internal routing is used to represent delays associated with the routing of fluxes across the catchment towards the river network.
+External routing is used to represent delays associated with the routing of fluxes within the river network, i.e., from the outlets of the given node to the inlet of the downstream node.

 More generally, routing functions can be used for representing any type of delay between the units and the node, and between nodes.